lueschem/edi/docs/config_management_v2/plugins.rst

-.. _plugins:
+.. _plugins_v2:

 Plugins
 =======

 .. note::
-   This chapter covers the LXD based workflow v1.
+   This chapter covers the Buildah based workflow v2.

 edi comes with a few reusable plugins: